Shikher-Agrawal/AtliQ_Sales_Analytics/README.md

 # Atliq-Sales-Analytics

-This project work on creating reports in **excel** for AtliQ Hardware's finance and sales department which can help both the teams in taking crucial decisions in order to expand there business and make an impactable market presence around the globe.
+In this project I work on creating reports in **excel** for AtliQ Hardware's finance and sales department which can help both the teams in taking crucial decisions in order to expand there business and make an impactable market presence around the globe.

 In finance report I have prepare the **Profit & Loss statement** including Net Sales, Cost of Goods Sold (COGS), Gross Margin (GM) and GM % for a particular fiscal year and also for a particular month and quarter.
 In sales report I have prepare the **Customer Performance Report** and **Market Performance Report** for a particular region, division and country.